whyiremixwomen index

 Light It Up is the bass from Mona, synth from Love Song, drums and guitar from Texas Overture, voice from Caroleen.
 The mystery plug-in used liberally throughout.
 Lots of chopping, folding and editing.
 A tribute to Thriller! from Dub Housing.

-Gagarin describes his remixes
+Gagarin describes his remixes:

 Blue Gagarin.
 Blue Velvet has a stillness that I wanted to accentuate alongside the narrative of the song creating an audio stew out of which the meat of the song was still the dominant flavour.
 The overall effect is somewhere between post-rock and sub-ambient.